-Monroe County names new Chief Diversity Officer
+Monroe County names new chief diversity officer

-Monroe County has a new Chief Diversity Officer.
-County Executive Adam Bello this week named David Scott to that position.
+Monroe County has a new chief diversity officer.
+County Executive Adam Bello named David Scott to the position this week.

 The job was last held by Deanna Kimbrel, who held the position from February 2021 into October 2022.

-Bello said that Scott’s background, which includes building at DEI department from the ground up, will help him lead Monroe County’s DEI efforts “in a thoughtful and effective manner.”
+Bello said that Scott’s background, which includes building a DEI department from the ground up, will help him lead Monroe County’s DEI efforts “in a thoughtful and effective manner.”

 Scott said he looks forward to “creating an environment that is welcoming to everyone,” and he said he wants to help the county with meeting and exceeding goals for diversity, equity and includsion.

 The new role is a homecoming of sorts for Scott, who is a Rochester native.
-A statement from Bello’s office said that while at Roswell park, that hospital system consistently exceeded state goals for minority and women-owned business enterprises.
+A statement from Bello’s office said that while Scott was at Roswell park, the hospital system consistently exceeded state goals for minority and women-owned business enterprises.